 Monthly or quarterly cleaning checklist

-These tasks target deep-cleaning areas often missed in the daily grind, ensuring the facility's long-term maintenance.
+These tasks target deep-cleaning areas often missed in the daily grind, ensuring the facility's long-term maintenance and hygiene.

 Surfaces safe to clean monthly or quarterly include: